jcmartins/proposal/design/474-filters.md

 ### Backward compatible options

 There are two mechanisms for providing backward compatibility.
 A separate running Ruby VM that we communicate with over sockets or an embedded Ruby VM within Sensu 2.x.
-We, hilariously, actually have these options!
 There exist libraries for embedding Ruby VMs in Go (see: https://github.com/AlekSi/gomruby).

 These are obviously untenable.
 A separate Ruby VM is operational and packaging complexity we are unwilling